CLICK ON THE HEADLINES BELOW TO READ SOME GREAT ARTICLES ON OTHER OPTIONS BESIDES COLLEGE:

 Click here for the direct link to this article.

-6 In-Demand Jobs for Community College Grads in 2015
+6 In-Demand Jobs for Community College Grads

 Community college degrees offer quick completion at a relatively small cost.
 Many positions on the following list requiring an Associate’s degree are in health care, so if you enjoy health care, your future looks bright.
 Average starting salaries in 2015 were:

 - Mechanical Insulation Worker: Starting salary with no experience about $39,170 – Individuals who work on pipes, machinery, and HVAC systems are in very high demand.
 The Bureau of Labor Statistics (BLS) projects this field to grow at a rate of 47% through 2020, making it the fastest growing occupation that does not require a four-year degree.